Why move back to Canada?

 open, and keeping them more or less fully up to date on family plans

-will mean that your children will be able to actively prepare mentally.
+your children will be able to actively prepare mentally.
+Not telling

-Not telling them until much closer to the move date will shock them
+them until much closer to the move date will shock them and could

-and make them feel helpless and victimized.
-You will be the one
+make them feel helpless, stressed, and overwhelmed.
+You will be

-they take their frustration and insecurities out on as a result!
+the one they take their frustration and insecurities out on as a

 - Prepare them for the schools they may be going to.
 If you plan